aridjayarecipes/cutesrecipes.web.app/content/post/2123-steps-to-make-award-winning-sweet-and-sour-fried-fish-fillet.md

 1. Prepare 1 soy sauce

-Time pass by so fast and it&#39;s already the middle of May, and just two more days before my Dad and my sister comes to visit me in.
+Time pass by so fast and it's already the middle of May, and just two more days before my Dad and my sister comes to visit me in.
 This Chinese sweet and sour fish recipe uses fish fillets to create a stunning presentation while keeping the cooking process as easy as possible.
 The fish is shallow-fried until super crispy and then drizzled with a rich and aromatic sauce that is loaded with colorful peppers.
-It&#39;s a perfect dish to serve.
+It's a perfect dish to serve.

 <!--inarticleads2-->